Sore throat is often the first sign of an upper respiratory infection (URI).

-Herbal remedies for sore throat can be fast acting and often effective in treating this type of infection, regardless of whether the infection is of viral or bacterial origin.
+Herbal remedies for a sore throat can be fast acting and often effective in treating this type of infection, regardless of whether the infection is of viral or bacterial origin.

 A good herbal remedy for a sore throat will act to reduce catarrh and sooth inflamed mucosa.